apiato/documentation/docs/main-components/models.md

 More information about the applicable cast-types can be found in the laravel [eloquent-mutators](https://laravel.com/docs/master/eloquent-mutators) documentation.

-You can place any dates inside of the `$dates` to parse those automatically.
+You can place any dates inside the `$dates` to parse those automatically.